my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 <img src="{{ site.baseurl}}/images/image-20230118111835357.png" alt="image-20230118111835357" style="zoom:50%;" />

--   Coming down from <span style='color:chartreuse'>Northway</span>, Marston Lane: Use the left lane to turn left; No need to indiate left when turning left HERE.
+-   Coming down from <span style='color:#32CD32'>Northway</span>, Marston Lane: Use the left lane to turn left; No need to indiate left when turning left HERE.
 (This is a T junction, your intention is quite clearly shown by your position in the lane.
 Besides, there is a side lane going to a shop, indicating could be misleading that you are going to the side lane.)

     <img src="{{ site.baseurl}}/images/image-20221124091048775.png" alt="image-20221124091048775" style="zoom:50%;" />

--   Coming from <span style='color:chartreuse'>Headington London Rd to Cherwell Drive</span>:
+-   Coming from <span style='color:#32CD32'>Headington London Rd to Cherwell Drive</span>:

-    -   use the <span style='color:chartreuse'>left lane</span> to go straight;
+    -   use the <span style='color:#32CD32'>left lane</span> to go straight;

         -   have a look at your right mirror watching out for merging cars at the first set of traffic lights;